-We have organised venues into common geographic regions: the kind of areas where outdoor enthusiasts from NSW are likely to find themselves.
-Each establishment receives an overall star rating and a short summary of other people’s experiences there.
-Those that are particular favourites get a thumbs up, while those we have vowed never to return to after particularly bad experiences get a skull and crossbones.
+We have organised venues into common geographic regions: the kind of areas where outdoor enthusiasts from the greater Sydney region are likely to find themselves.
+Each establishment receives an overall star rating and a short summary of people’s experiences there.
+Those that are our particular favourites get a thumbs up, while those we have vowed never to return to after particularly bad experiences get a skull and crossbones.
 Best of all, we include the phone numbers for all of them, so you can call ahead to double check they are open and have room for your group.

 - Upper Blue Mountains